The Real Story Behind Mutual Fund Fees

-A Q&A with Mark Egland and Stan Ornstein of Analysis Group, Coauthor of the New Book, The Mutual Fund Industry
+A Q&A with Mark Egland of Analysis Group and Stanley Ornstein, coauthors of the book, The Mutual Fund Industry

-An important new book, titled The Mutual Fund Industry: Competition and Investor Welfare (Columbia University Press), not only conceptualizes a new economic model of the mutual fund industry, but also uses this model to test for price competition between investment advisors, evaluating the assertion that market forces fail to protect investors’ returns from excessive fees.
-Experts R. Glenn Hubbard and Michael F. Koehn, and Analysis Group, Inc. authors Stanley Ornstein, Marc Van Audenrode, and Jimmy Royer, track the growth of the industry over the past 25 years, reviewing the regulatory history of mutual fund fees and discussing the key appellate court decision addressing excessive fees.
+An important new book, The Mutual Fund Industry: Competition and Investor Welfare (Columbia University Press), conceptualizes a new economic model of the mutual fund industry and uses it to test for price competition among investment advisors, evaluating the assertion that market forces fail to protect investors’ returns from excessive fees.
+Analysis Group academic affiliate R. Glenn Hubbard, Co-founder Michael F. Koehn, Managing Principal Marc Van Audenrode, Principal Jimmy Royer, and coauthor Stanley Ornstein track the growth of the industry over the past 25 years, reviewing the regulatory history of mutual fund fees and discussing the key court decision addressing excessive fees.

-Here, Dr. Ornstein and Mr. Egland answer six compelling questions about investor fees and competition in the mutual fund industry.
+Here, Mr. Egland and Dr. Ornstein answer six compelling questions about investor fees and competition in the mutual fund industry.

 Q: Why is there so much focus today on the fees investors pay to mutual fund advisors?